sersoft-gmbh/xmlwrangler/README.md

 ### Element

 Every element in an XML is represented by the `Element` struct.
 It has three properties, `name` which reflects the element's tag name, `attributes` which contains all attributes of the element as a Dictionary and `content` which describes the content of the element.
 The content is an array of a `Content` enum.
-The enum has two cases: `.string` and `.objects`.
+The enum has two cases: `.string` and `.object`.
 The order in the array is the order in which the content has been found.
-So if an element first contains some text, then contains some child elements and finally again some text, the `content` array will contain a `.string` whose associated `String` is the first text.
-Next there would be a `.objects` whose associated `Array<Element>` contains all the objects.
+So if an element first contains some text, then contains a child element and finally again some text, the `content` array will contain a `.string` whose associated `String` is the first text.
+Next there would be a `.object` whose associated `Element` would be the child element.
 Finally, there would be another `.string` with the last text.

-While you can create an `Element` with a content of `[.string("abc"), .string("def"), .objects(["test"]), .objects(["another_test"])]`, and it would also lead to valid XML, it could be cleaned up to `[.string("abcdef"), .objects(["test", "another_test"])]`.
-To achieve that, it's recommended to use the various `append` funcs when you can't assure that the content is cleaned upon creation.
-If your element was created with an empty content (`[]`), and you'd append each of the content elements above, the `append` funcs make sure that they append the "def" string to the first "abc" string instead of adding another `.string` to the content array.
+While you can create an `Element` with a content of `[.string("abc"), .string("def"), .object("test")]`, and it would also lead to valid XML, it could be cleaned up to `[.string("abcdef"), .object("test")]`.
+To achieve that, it's recommended to use the various `append` funcs on `Element.content` or even `Element` directly when you can't assure that the content is cleaned upon creation.
+If your element was created with an empty content (`[]`), and you append each of the content elements above, the `append` funcs make sure that they append the "def" string to the first "abc" string instead of adding another `.string` to the content array.
+If for some reason you still end up with a situation where your content has consecutive `.string` elements, there's a convenience function `compress()` (or it's non-mutating sibling `compressed()`), which merges these `.string` elements into one.

 An `Element` can be compared to another element and is considered equal if all three properties (`name`, `attributes` and `content`) are equal.
 This means that for a big tree, all children of the root element will be compared.
 So be careful when comparing big trees and fall back to manually comparing `name` and/or `attributes` if necessary.